×

 • LIVE process instances and data are kept indefinitely.

-• Maximum number of collections allowed per account: 200
+• Maximum number of MongoDB collections allowed per account: 20

-• Maximum size of all collections allowed per account: 4 GB
+• Maximum size of all MongoDB collections allowed per account - minimum: 500MB, 25MB per collection (*)

-• Maximum size of an object in a collection: 50 KB
+• Maximum size of an object ("row") in a MongoDB collection: 50 KB

 Email Recipient Limit